Move your already catalogued camera trap data into Wildlife Insights

 First, take a look at the batch upload templates and make sure that your data includes all of the required fields.
 The columns names on your batch upload templates should correspond to the 'Column Name' in column H in the templates.
 Your data must match these templates to be migrated into Wildlife Insights as batch uploads.

 The four files needed to complete a batch upload for one camera trap project include the following .csv files: Project, Camera, Deployment and Image .csv files.

-See the Wildlife Insights GitHub repository for code examples that transform data from one format into these templates.Batch upload templates Wildlife Insights Github Repo
+You can also reference the Wildlife Insights GitHub repository for more information and code examples that transform data from one format into these templates.Batch upload templates Wildlife Insights Github Repo

 A. Create a Google Account